Screenwest Announces Screen Industry Skills Development Initiatives

-These include the Developing the Developer Workshop with Stephen Cleary, hosted by Feisty Dame Productions, the Professional Development Series by Women in Film and Television WA and Kimberley Writers Program – Screen Masterclass Series to be facilitated by Ramu Productions.
+These include The Art and Craft of Development with Stephen Cleary, hosted by Feisty Dame Productions, the Professional Development Series by Women in Film and Television WA and Kimberley Writers Program – Screen Masterclass Series to be facilitated by Ramu Productions.

 The Screen Industry Skills Development Fund is open to not for profit screen industry organisations, established production companies or practitioners with significant experience in the screen industry and a demonstrated commitment to developing the West Australian Screen Industry Sector.

 Screenwest Talent Development Manager Eva Di Blasio said, “We are very excited to be supporting a range of diverse skills development opportunities, which will provide a range of practitioners access to the expertise of the country’s leading professionals”.